 |What You Can Do||

 Each year, hundreds of Seasonal Community Members join Omega to be a part of something larger than themselves and to serve and grow alongside like-minded people.
 A season at Omega offers a unique opportunity to contribute to Omega's goal of raised consciousness through mind, body, heart and spirit.

 Every role, regardless of the specific tasks, is important to Omega.
 The seasonal community is instrumental in producing a fantastic guest experience, and the work itself offers valuable life skills.
 There is much to be learned about communication, self-responsibility, and service in all roles.
 In addition, the team building, problem solving, and group dynamic processes learned will translate into valuable skills wherever you go.

 All who join Omega must embrace the service ethic and view their own growth in connection with assisting others.
 Individuals who can see beyond the details of their duties, knowing that the functions they fulfill are a vital part of a larger vision of transformation in the world are essential traits.

 The FoodWorks Team works together to run a full-scale food production operation that has been awarded 3-star certification by the Green Restaurant Association.
 The Kitchen Team prepares all meals and is responsible for maintaining kitchen stations.
 Dining Hall Team members bring food from the kitchen to the buffet lines and maintain the Dining Hall.
-Shifts are physically demanding and those in FoodWorks roles need to be able to lift 50 pounds, work quickly, and have good customer service.
-There are also Specialty Positions available, such as sous chefs; salad bar, line, prep, and breakfast cooks; baker; and pastry chef.
+Shifts are physically demanding and those in FoodWorks roles need to be able to lift 50 pounds, work quickly in hot and noisy environments, and provide exceptional customer service.
+There are also Specialty Positions available.

 The Housekeeping Team cleans participant accommodations and all public bathrooms on campus.
 Housekeeping Team members need to be self-motivated and good team players.